rexray/rexray/.docs/user-guide/config.md

 with the the most common use cases, exploring recommended guidelines, and finally, delving into the details of more advanced settings.

 ## Basic Configuration
-This section outlines the three most common configuration scenarios encountered by REX-Ray's users:
+This section outlines the two most common configuration scenarios encountered by REX-Ray's users:

  1. REX-Ray as a stand-alone CLI tool
- 2. REX-Ray as a service, hosting a libStorage server
+ 2. REX-Ray as a service
- 3. REX-Ray as a CLI client for a libStorage endpoint

 !!! note "note"